-As per National Institutes of Health (NIA), a child should get this per iron intake in milligrams:
+As per the National Institutes of Health (NIA), a child should get this per iron intake in milligrams:

 Infants- 7-12 months, 11 mg